surtarso/bash-media-manager/README.md

 1- Clone this folder into /home/user/bmm/:
 - git clone https://github.com/surtarso/bash-media-manager.git ~/bmm

-2- Run 'bmm-setup_enviroment' to generate a .env file from template.
+2- Run 'bmm-setup_enviroment' to generate an .env file from template.
-- cd ~/bmm && bmm-setup_enviroment
+- cd ~/bmm && ./bmm-setup_enviroment

 ## Usage:
       Folders MUST be set-up prior to using any script (see 'bmm-setup_enviroment')